Coherent Organization of Passive Scalar from a Point-Source in a Turbulent Boundary Layer: Turbulent Scalar Fluxes

-Figure \ref{fig:InclinAngle}(b,d) shows the variation in the inclination angle, $\alpha$ at with increasing downstream distance for log- and wake-injection cases.
-The inclination angle for the log-region injection decreases downstream showing a change of roughly $5\degree$ in inclination angle for every $\delta$ travelled downstream.
-It, however, appears to asymptote to a constant angle by the end of the measurement domain.
-This is due to the strong straining and rotation that the scalar plume experiences early on as it is transported away from the wall due to the turbulent mechanisms.
-Figure \ref{fig:InclinAngle}(d) shows that, for wake injection, the inclination angle is roughly constant, unlike the log- injection case.
-This, again, can be associated with the smaller shear experienced by the plume when dispersed within the wake-region.
+Figure \ref{fig:InclinAngle}(b,d) shows the variation in the inclination angle, $\alpha$, with increasing downstream distance for log- and wake-injection cases.
+The inclination angle for the log-region injection decreases downstream showing a change of roughly $5\degree$ in inclination angle across the \RevisionText{measurement domain.} This is likely due to the strong straining and rotation that the scalar plume experiences early on as it is transported away from the wall due to the turbulent mechanisms.
+Figure \ref{fig:InclinAngle}(d) shows that, for wake injection, the inclination angle is roughly constant.
+This can be associated with the smaller shear experienced by the plume when dispersed within the wake-region.

-\cite{TalluruChauhan-2020} calculated and discussed this inclination angle same using temporal measurements with two synchronized point sensors.
-From their measurements, they observed an inclination angle ranging from $29\degree-31\degree$ depending on the injection height.
-While these measurements were performed closer to the source ($x_r/\delta = 1\delta$ in their case) compared to the current measurements, the source of this discrepancy is not entirely clear.
-It appears that this angle is a strong function of the advection distance and the mean shear experienced by the plume \citep{Miller-2005}.
-Additionally, we also speculate that the different approaches taken to reconstruct spatial information (direct measurements in the current case vs use of Taylor's hypothesis) can have a minor role in this difference.